-This SPD applies to all development within the Priority Area for Regeneration as defined in Policy PP14.
-It does not apply to development in the northern part of Jaywick Sands (the Tudor Estate).
-The SPD has been developed to address the design issues relating to replacement dwellings and new development within the existing built-up area, but the design requirements apply to all development within the PP14 area, including undeveloped land.
+It applies specifically to development within Flood Zone 3 and the Priority Area for Regeneration as defined in Policy PP14, and not to development in the northern part of Jaywick Sands (the Tudor Estate).
+The guidance has been developed to address the design issues relating to replacement dwellings and infill development within the existing built-up area, but the design principles apply to all development within the PP14 area, including undeveloped land.
 It supports the policy aims of transforming housing quality and the built environment in Jaywick Sands, providing flood resilient homes built to modern building standards.